|JERRY SCDORIS — RACE HOST

 Katie is a fourth-grade teacher at Pinedale Elementary School in Pinedale, Wyoming.
-This is her 14th year teaching, and she absolutely loves her job.
-“My husband Randy and I have been the Chairs for the Pinedale Stage for the past four years and have enjoyed involving our community in this great race.
+This is her 15th year teaching, and she absolutely loves her job.
+“My husband Randy and I have been the Chairs for the Pinedale Stage for the past five years and have enjoyed involving our community in this great race.
 I’ve also had the pleasure of working as the Lead Teacher for the race.
-The 2022 race season will be my fifth year as the Lead Teacher.
+The 2023 race season will be my sixth year as the Lead Teacher.
 I work with schools to get mushers into classrooms throughout Wyoming and Idaho and facilitate field trips out to the race in each of the communities we visit.
 It is an honor to be associated with such a wonderful display of sportsmanship and passion.”

 |RANDY WILLIAMS — RACE TIMER